Women in South Sudan

 Women in South Sudan are women who live in and are from South Sudan.
 Since the Independence of South Sudan on 9 July 2011, these women have gained more power but still face issues of inequality.
 Many women in this area do not have adequate access to health resources and education.
 While these women often face inequality, there has been progress since South Sudan's official declaration of independence.
 In recent years, this inequality has gained national attention and people have become more interested in the issue of child marriage that this area faces.
 Along with this, there has started to be a focus on the very high level of maternal mortality in South Sudan.
 With a maternal mortality rate of 789 deaths per 100,000 live births, South Sudan has one of the highest rates in the world.

 Demographics

 Currently the total population in South Sudan is 12,919,053.
 In recent years, the population of males has surpassed the population of females.
 In 2018, the population for females was 6,444,329 and the population for males was 6,474,720.
 Women in South Sudan make up around 42 percent of the country's total population.
 They are a smaller population when compared to the male population.

+Impact on conflict

+Since gaining independence in 2011, South Sudan has faced ongoing conflict that has severely impacted women.
+The war has deepened gender inequalities and created new challenges for women across society.
+Many face increased violence, displacement, and poverty.
+Women are especially affected politically, socially, and economically.
+This section will, therefore, portray how the conflict has shaped their experiences in these areas.